fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

         | i -> string i

 *Partial active patterns* share the syntax of parameterized patterns but their active recognizers accept only one argument.

+<div id="asynchronous-programming"></div>

+## Asynchronous Programming

+F# asynchronous programming is centered around two core concepts: async computations and tasks.

+    async {
+        do!
+Async.Sleep (waitInSeconds * 1000)
+        let! asyncResult = asyncComputation
+        use! disposableResult = iDisposableAsyncComputation
+    }

+### Async vs Tasks

+An async computation is a unit of work, and a task is a promise of a result.
+A subtle but important distinction.
+Async computations are composable and are not started until explicitly requested; Tasks (when created using the `task` expression) are _hot_:

+    let runAsync waitInSeconds =
+        async {
+            printfn "Created Async"
+            do!
+Async.Sleep (waitInSeconds * 1000)
+            printfn $"Completed Async"
+        }

+    let runTask waitInSeconds =
+        task {
+            printfn "Started Task"
+            do!
+System.Threading.Tasks.Task.Delay (waitInSeconds * 1000)
+            printfn $"Completed Task"
+        }

+    let asyncComputation = runAsync 5 // returns Async<unit> and does not print anything
+    let newTask = runTask 3  // returns System.Threading.Tasks.Task<unit> and outputs: "Started Task" <3 second delay> "Completed Task"

+    asyncComputation |> Async.RunSynchronously  // this now runs the async computation newTask.Wait() // this will have already completed by this point

+    // Output:
+    // Started Task
+    // Created Async
+    // Completed Task
+    // Completed Async

+### Async and Task Interop

+As F# sits in .NET, and a lot of the codebase uses the C# async/await, the majority of actions are going to be executed and tracked using `System.Threading.Tasks.Task<'T>`s.

+#### Async.AwaitTask

+This converts a Task into an async computation.
+It has the [signature](#functions-signatures): `Task<'T>` -> `Async<'T>`

+    async {
+        let! bytes = File.ReadAllBytesAsync(path) |> Async.AwaitTask
+        let fileName = Path.GetFileName(path)
+        printfn $"File {fileName} has %d{bytes.Length} bytes"
+    }

+#### Async.StartAsTask

+This converts an async computation into a Task.
+It has the [signature](#functions-signatures): `Async<'T>` -> `Task<'T>`

+    async {
+        do!
+Async.Sleep 5000
+    } |> Async.StartAsTask

+### Async and the ThreadPool

+Below is a demonstration of the different ways to start an async computation and where it ends up in the dotnet runtime.
+In the comments; `M`, `X`, `Y`, and `Z` are used to represent differences in values.

+    #r "nuget:Nito.AsyncEx, 5.1.2"

+    let asyncTask from =
+        async {
+            printfn $"{from} Thread Id = {System.Threading.Thread.CurrentThread.ManagedThreadId}"
+        }

+    let run () =
+        printfn $"run() Thread Id = {System.Threading.Thread.CurrentThread.ManagedThreadId}"
+        asyncTask "StartImmediate" |> Async.StartImmediate      // run and wait on same thread asyncTask "Start" |> Async.Start                        // queue in ThreadPool and do not wait asyncTask "RunSynchronously" |> Async.RunSynchronously  // run and wait; depends printfn ""

+    run ()
+    // run() Thread Id = M             - Main, non-ThreadPool thread
+    // StartImmediate Thread Id = M    - started, waited, and completed on run() thread
+    // Start Thread Id = X             - queued and completed in ThreadPool
+    // RunSynchronously Thread Id = Y  - started, waited, and completed in ThreadPool
+    // Important: As `Start` is queued in the ThreadPool, it might finish before `RunSynchronously` and they will share the same number

+    // Run in ThreadPool
+    async { run () } |> Async.RunSynchronously
+    // run() Thread Id = X             - ThreadPool thread
+    // StartImmediate Thread Id = X    - started, waited, and completed on run() thread
+    // Start Thread Id = Y             - queued and completed in new ThreadPool thread
+    // RunSynchronously Thread Id = X  - started, waited, and completed on run() thread
+    // Important: `RunSynchronously` behaves like `StartImmediate` when on a ThreadPool thread without a SynchronizationContext

+    // Run in ThreadPool with a SynchronizationContext async { Nito.AsyncEx.AsyncContext.Run run } |> Async.RunSynchronously
+    // run() Thread Id = X             - ThreadPool thread
+    // StartImmediate Thread Id = X    - started, waited, and completed on run() thread
+    // Start Thread Id = Y             - queued and completed in new ThreadPool thread
+    // RunSynchronously Thread Id = Z  - started, waited, and completed in new ThreadPool thread

 <div id="code-organization"></div>